Allkman/NetNix.MVC/README.md

 - ViewModel.

-Good practices requires not to use Validation Attributes on EntityModels esspecially.
+Good practices requires not to use [Validation Attributes] in EntityModels esspecially.
 So such package comes in with great solution to this issue.